 The proof uses the bounded degree assumption in one place only (in the last step of the proof of Lemma~\ref{lem:a2} again).
-It is therefore natural to ask the following question. \begin{question} Prove Theorem~\ref{thm:main} under the assumption that the graph is locally finite, meaning that $d(x)<\infty$ for every $x\in V$. \end{question} Another natural question is to improve \eqref{eq.main.result}.
+It is therefore natural to ask the following problem. \begin{problem} Prove Theorem~\ref{thm:main} under the assumption that the graph is locally finite, meaning that $d(x)<\infty$ for every $x\in V$. \end{problem} Another natural problem is to improve \eqref{eq.main.result}.
 This bound is not sharp, even when applied in a simple context.
-Indeed, for $ G=\Z^d$ and $S$ a ball of radius $r$, the upper bound provided by \eqref{eq.main.result} is of the form $\exp(-cr^{d-2})$ while the truth, for $p$ above $p_c(G)$, is rather $\exp(-cr^{d-1})$. \begin{question} Improve the bound \eqref{eq.main.result}. \end{question} This question is probably difficult with the current techniques, due to the following caveat.
+Indeed, for $ G=\Z^d$ and $S$ a ball of radius $r$ one has $\mathrm{cap}(S)\asymp r^{d-2}$ (see (2.16), p.
+53 of \cite{Law91}), therefore the upper bound provided by \eqref{eq.main.result} is of the form $\exp(-cr^{d-2})$ while the truth, for $p$ above $p_c(G)$, is rather $\exp(-cr^{d-1})$ (this can be easily derived from the main result of \cite{KZ90}). \begin{problem} Improve the bound \eqref{eq.main.result}. \end{problem} This problem is probably difficult with the current techniques, due to the following caveat.
 The percolation with random edge-densities introduced in this paper does not dominate any percolation model with a fixed positive edge-parameter.
 As a consequence, we believe that the probabilities of big but finite connected components do not have the same tail behavior as in standard Bernoulli percolation.

-The last question is related to other models and is much more informal.
+The last problem is related to other models and is much more informal.
 In the next section, we will use that conditioned on the absolute value of the GFF, the signs of the GFF are sampled according to an Ising model.
 When conditioning the (Euclidean) norm of the $n$-component GFF, the normalized field is sampled according to a spin $O(n)$ model.
-As a consequence, the first step of our proof can be extended to this context and it is believable that the second step (comparing the model in random environment to a model with fixed coupling constants) could be adapted, even though the lack of correlation inequalities makes it a challenge. \begin{question} Use the techniques developed in the present paper to prove the existence of a phase transition for the spin $O(n)$ models. \end{question}
+As a consequence, the first step of our proof can be extended to this context and it is believable that the second step (comparing the model in random environment to a model with fixed coupling constants) could be adapted, even though the lack of correlation inequalities makes it a challenge. \begin{problem} Use the techniques developed in the present paper to prove the existence of a phase transition for the spin $O(n)$ models. \end{problem}